.png)

 Why Fora Soft wrote this playbook

-Fora Soft has shipped iOS and Android apps since 2005.
-We’ve been named a top iOS development company for 2026, we run production deployments in both native stacks and every major cross-platform framework, and we’ve done the rewrite in both directions more times than we’d like.
+Fora Soft is a software development company that has shipped iOS and Android apps since 2005 — 250+ products across 20 years, built by 50 in-house engineers.
+We’ve been named a top iOS development company for 2026, we run production in both native stacks and every major cross-platform framework, and we’ve done the rewrite in both directions more times than we’d like.

-This article is the decision framework we hand to clients before the first sprint.
-It replaces the 2020-era “native is always better” and “cross-platform saves money” cliches with numbers, feature tables, and the conditions that actually change the answer.
-For deep dives on the iOS side, see our must-have native iOS features playbook and the 2026 MVVM-C architecture playbook.
+This is the decision framework we hand clients before the first sprint.
+It replaces the 2020-era “native is always better” and “cross-platform saves money” reflexes with 2026 numbers, feature tables, and the conditions that actually change the answer.
+For the iOS side, see our native iOS features playbook and the 2026 MVVM-C architecture guide; if you want the framework economics on their own, we broke those down in our mobile app development cost guide.

 Debating native vs cross-platform for your next app?

 30 minutes with Vadim to score your feature list, audience and budget against the right stack.
-Concrete recommendation, no generic deck.
+A concrete recommendation, not a generic deck.

 The 60-second decision snapshot

-Three questions collapse the entire native-vs-cross-platform debate.
+Three questions collapse the whole native-vs-cross-platform debate.
 Which system features must you ship that are native-first?
-What is the audience’s tolerance for “feels like a web app”?
-How long until time-to-market stops being a competitive weapon?
+How much will your audience tolerate an app that feels “web-ish”?
+And how long until time-to-market stops being a competitive weapon?

-Reach for this snapshot when: you need to pick a stack in a single planning session without rewriting the product brief.
+Reach for this snapshot when: you need to pick a stack in one planning session without rewriting the product brief.
 Answer the three questions, pick the path, move on.

-Native iOS in 2026 means SwiftUI 6 as the primary UI layer (~65% of new apps), Swift 6 with data-race safety, the Observation framework for state, Live Activities via ActivityKit, Apple Intelligence via App Intents, Passkeys via AuthenticationServices.
-Native Android means Jetpack Compose as the primary UI framework (~70% of new apps), Kotlin 2.0, Compose Multiplatform for desktop/web reuse, Material 3 Expressive, WorkManager, and the Credential Manager for passkeys.
+Native iOS in 2026 means SwiftUI as the primary UI layer, Swift 6 with compile-time data-race safety, the Observation framework for state, Live Activities through ActivityKit, on-device Apple Intelligence and Foundation Models reached through App Intents, and passkeys via AuthenticationServices — all on iOS 26.
+Native Android means Jetpack Compose as the default UI toolkit, Kotlin 2.x, Material 3 Expressive, WorkManager, the Credential Manager for passkeys, and Gemini Nano on-device through AICore.

 Why it matters.
-30–60% of an average app is “plumbing” code that doesn’t need to be rewritten twice.
-KMP shares that plumbing without sacrificing the native UI differentiators that actually drive engagement.
+Roughly a third to half of an average app is plumbing that doesn’t need to be written twice.
+KMP shares that plumbing without giving up the native UI differentiators that actually drive engagement.

 We run production in every major stack.
-One call, we’ll tell you which one fits your product and team.
+One call and we’ll tell you which one fits your product and team — and where it’ll bite you later.

 | Dimension | Native (Swift + Kotlin) | React Native | Flutter | KMP (hybrid) |